Ease of Use

 Wallmine is a portfolio tracking and stock screening software that launched in 2018.
 This software’s goal is to make it simple for you to keep track of your performance while using multiple brokerage accounts.
 Wallmine offers a variety of features and tools including portfolio tracking, a stock screener, SEC reports, stock summaries, and more.
 Is this software the right choice for you?
 Find out in this review of Wallmine.

 Wallmine is a portfolio tracking and stock screening software launched in 2018.
-The platform is fairly simple and provides an easy way to keep track of your performance when using multiple brokerage accounts.
-However, there are limits on how many holdings you can track with the free plan, and upgrading is surprisingly expensive.
+The platform provides an easy way to keep track of your performance when using multiple brokerage accounts.
+It also offers tools for finding new stock and crypto investments and researching SEC filings.
+Many of Wallmine’s features are free, making this service a great tool for many investors.

 Most of Wallmine’s features are free to use, including its portfolio tracker and stock screener.
-However, you can only have two portfolios with up to 10 holdings each when using Wallmine for free.
+You can track unlimited portfolios, each with an unlimited number of positions, at no cost.

-The main attraction to Wallmine is the portfolio tracking feature.
-This works similarly to most other portfolio trackers in that you can easily track your performance and diversification.
+The main feature within Wallmine is portfolio tracking.
+Wallmine works similarly to most other portfolio trackers in that you can easily track your performance and diversification.
 Wallmine lets you see all your transactions for a specific stock and benchmarks your performance against a number of US indices.
 You can also keep track of what industries your holdings fall into and what countries they are spread across.

 On the whole, there isn’t much that’s unique about the portfolio tracker in Wallmine.
 It’s nice to use, but mimics the functionality of the tracking tools that most brokers offer.